freqq/DocWIRE/README.md

-# docwire - online doctor video consulting
+# DocWIRE - online doctor video consulting

-App used to consult a family doctor during online videoconference.
+WebApp used to consult a family doctor using online videoconferences.

 Tech stack: